 Cellulose is the structural component of the primary cell wall of green plants, many forms of algae and the oomycetes.
 Cellulose is the most common organic compound on Earth.
 About 33 percent of all plant matter is cellulose.
 Cellulose is obtained from cotton and used as a thickening and binding agent in our products.

 Cetrimonium chloride is an ammonium salts used in shampoos and conditioners to reduce or inhibit the buildup of static electricity.
 Cetrimonium chloride carries a positive charge that attracts negatively charged skin and hair proteins.
-Cetrimonium chloride also helps to reduces odor by destroying or inhibiting the growth of microorganisms and by helping water to mix with oil and dirt so that they can be rinsed away.
+Cetrimonium chloride also helps to reduces odor by helping water to mix with oil and dirt so that they can be rinsed away.
 The safety of Cetrimonium Chloride was assessed by the Cosmetic Ingredient Review (CIR) Expert Panel.
 The CIR Expert Panel evaluated the scientific data and concluded that centriumonium chloride was safe for use in rinse-off products and was safe for use at concentrations of up to 0.25% in leave-on products.

 Cetyl alcohol is derived from coconut oil and used as an emollient, emulsifier, and thickening agent.